gpvigano/AsImpL/README.md

     are splitted and loaded as children of the same game object
   * in Unity 2017.3 and above 32 bit indices are used, but only for meshes with more than 65K vertices (like Unity importer does)
+  * support for faces with an arbitrary number of vertices, even concave
   * groups are loaded into game (sub) objects
     * if no sub object is defined faces are grouped by material into sub-objects